 - Caring for Your Infant – This class focuses on the first days after bringing the newborn home.
 Information on daily care, infant safety and infant CPR are discussed.

 - Beginning Breastfeeding – This class helps new moms who are breastfeeding get started.

-- Helping Siblings Adjust – This one-hour class acquaints big brother or sister with his or her new role.
+- Super Siblings – This one-hour class acquaints big brother or sister with his or her new role.
 A tour of the postpartum suite and nursery is included in this class.